filafb/async-algo/02.tuesday_6-2/problem_prompt.md

 }
 ```

 It's possible to use other JS methods to solve this problem, as `.startsWith`, `.substring`, `substr`, `.find`.
-It's fine if the interviewee use any of them, but it's important to note that we also have to consider the time complexity for these methods.
+It's fine if the interviewee uses any of them, but it's important to note that we also have to consider the time complexity for these methods.

 ---